izzy-robinson/msc-thesis/Conclusions.md

 As a result of the geometric approach, we were also able to propose the first ever quantum LF inequality.
 We provided a proof that it is genuine by using the SOS technique to find an upper bound.

-Finally, we used our knowledge of the decomposed structure of LF inequalities to construct a new LF inequality based on CGLMP rather than CHSH.
+Finally, we used our knowledge of the decomposed structure of LF inequalities to construct a new LF inequality based on CGLMP (i.e. for the 3 settings and 3 outcomes scenario).
 We evaluated the quantum bound on our CGLMP-LF inequality and found the state which achieves this, proving that it is genuinely violable by quantum mechanics.

 Overall we have obtained a much deeper understanding of what LF means.